langiq-ai/langchain-intro/README.md

 # Langchain Intro

-This project demonstrates how to use the Langchain library with OpenAI's language models to create a simple chat application using Streamlit.
+This project demonstrates how to use the Langchain library with ollama's language models to create a simple chat application using Streamlit.

 ## Prerequisites